 To make their homes look as good as possible, couples in Singapore spend an average of S$50,000 to S$60,000 on home renovations.
 This is also the average price of renovating a 4-room HDB flat.

 Renovation costs are usually lower for executive condominiums (ECs) at S$20,000 to S$30,000 as they already come with a built-in kitchen, wardrobe, and toilet.

-If you’ve purchased a resale flat, you’ll need to increase your budget for home renovations.
+If you’ve purchased a resale flat, you’ll need to increase your budget for your home renovation.
 Although resale flats are usually well-equipped, they often require greater makeovers than BTO flats as they might need more repairing and dismantling.

-Not to forget, you’ll need to include at least another S$20,000 to S$30,000 in your home renovation budget to buy furniture and electronics.
-This generally depends on your furniture preference.
+Furthermore, you’ll need to include at least another S$20,000 to S$30,000 in your home renovation budget to buy furniture and electronics.
+The amount generally depends on your furniture preferences.

 If you want to cut down on the costs, consider purchasing furniture from IKEA and going hands-on.
 Along the way, you can make use of the furniture building activity to bond with your other half or family members.

 How much should you and your partner prepare for your home renovation?
 It truly depends on the type of design you want, the condition of the flat, and more.